-- U.S. Congress passes HIV Organ Policy Equity (HOPE) Act, allowing HIV-infected organs to be donated to persons who are already living with HIV.
+- U.S. Congress passes, and U.S. President Obama signs, HIV Organ Policy Equity (HOPE) Act, allowing HIV-infected organs to be donated to persons who are already living with HIV.

-- Child thought to be HIV-free tests positive for HIV, a disappointing setback in the quest for a cure.
+- Child thought to have cleared HIV with treatment tests positive for HIV, a disappointing setback in the quest for a cure.

 - 20th International AIDS Conference (“Stepping up the Pace”) held in Melbourne, Australia.

-- Major coverage reforms under the U.S. Affordable Care Act go into affect, impacting health coverage for many people with HIV in U.S.
+- Major coverage reforms under the U.S. Affordable Care Act go into affect, impacting health coverage for many people with and at risk for HIV in U.S.

-- Findings from Ipergay and PROUD studies show PrEP to be effective in reducing HIV incidence among gay men.
+- Findings from Ipergay and PROUD studies show PrEP to be effective in reducing HIV acquisition among gay men.